-Adrian lived in Seattle, WA and is familiar with Native American history and stories of the Pacific Northwest; particularly Chief Si’ahl (Seattle) of the Duwamish and Suquamish Tribe of Indians, who was the lead signatory of the Treaty of Point Elliott in 1855.
+Adrian lived in Seattle, WA, and is familiar with Native American art of the Pacific Northwest.
+Particularly Chief Si’ahl of the Duwamish and Suquamish Tribe of Indians, who was the lead signatory of the Treaty of Point Elliott in 1855.

 He can create an original piece of luxury canvas wall artwork designed for your home, shop, or workplace, he invites you to explore his colourful and exotic artworks.

 You can commission for an absolutely original piece of art to suit your domestic or commercial space best from Ren Creative Works.

 If you have enjoyed reading about the Influence of Cultural Identity on North Americas Art, I invite you discover the cornerstone article to this series: The Influence of Cultural Identity on the Creation of Art, and other regions of the world by clicking on the links below:

 - 10 ways cultural identity has influenced African Art

 - 10 ways cultural identity has influenced Asian Art

 - 10 ways cultural identity has influenced Caribbean Art

 - 10 ways cultural identity has influenced European Art